rayhaanalykhan/UIAppUtils/README.md

     Open the main settings app or the app-specific settings.

     ```swift
-    AppUtils.goToSettingsApp() // Open the 'Settings' app of your device
+    UIAppUtils.goToSettingsApp() // Open the 'Settings' app of your device

-    AppUtils.goToAppSettings() // Open the settings of your app
+    UIAppUtils.goToAppSettings() // Open the settings of your app
     ```

 5. **Check Media Permissions:**